Package 'calibrar'

 phases

-An optional vector of the same length as par, indicating the phase at which each parameter becomes active.
-If omitted, default value is 1 for all parameters, performing a single optimization.
+Optional integer vector of the same length as par, indicating the phase at which each parameter becomes active.
+If omitted, all parameters are active in a single phase.

 control